TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 6/2 Kings 6.16.md

 ---

-And he answered, Fear not; for they that are with us are more than they that are with them.
+He answered, "Don't be afraid; for those who are with us are more than those who are with them."